ismailceylan/type.js/readme.md

 by other types, traits can also be used by types and types can implements multiple interfaces.

 ## Mechanism
 Type.js uses chained `[[Prototype]]` mechanism.
-So this means that all inherited type methods, properties and trait methods etc. will collected according proto area and those proto objects will chained.
+So this means that all inherited type methods and trait methods will collected according proto area and those proto objects will chained.
 Type.js creates almost the same object as you would get when you use the `class X extends Y` structure, which is the syntactic sugar in Modern JavaScript.

 ## Interfaces
 Interfaces can be considered as abstract types.
 Arguments of methods, their types, whether they are required or not, and the type of return value can be declared with interfaces.
 The only thing you can't do is define the body of a method.
 Interfaces can draw outlines of methods and properties.